smilefreak/python_introduction/lesson/intro.md

 say yea but R has lot's of packages as well.
 These libraries differ in that they are designed for creating programs to interface with commonly known datasets.

-I have listed two that I have frequently used to create programs using the commonbioinfomatics data formats variant call files (VCFs) and BAM (binary alignment).
+I have listed two that I have frequently used to create programs the need to interface with the common sequencing formats variant call files (VCFs) and BAM (binary alignment).

 - pysam https://pysam.readthedocs.org/en/latest/
 - pyvcf https://pyvcf.readthedocs.org/en/latest/